 [Be aware that some publisher might apply a pre-publication embargo on forthcoming publications.
 For example, see the Nature guidance on confidentiality and pre-publicity.]

-See the Communications web pages for further information.
+See the Communications Sharepoint for further information.

 If you have deposited your manuscript in DRO already, the publication will already be appearing on your Durham staff profile page (if not, see our guidance here).

 If you have your own personal web page, or perhaps a page for your research group or a specific research project, remember to add a list of your publications (or the most relevant ones) here also.
-You can see examples of author's personal pages here, here and here
+You can see examples of author's personal pages here, here and here.

 If you are representing a cross-institutional research project or group, where Durham University is the lead organisation and within one of Communications and Marketing's identified priority research areas, you can request a WordPress site though the Communications and Marketing team's Tools and Guides pages.